 Improved App Performance

 Consistency is vital to a positive user experience.
 If you receive regular feedback, you can deliver consistent updates that show you care about the app’s performance and their experience using it.
+You can implement a changelog to keep your users updated about your app’s latest changes and new features.
 Consider your app a work in progress, always.

 Depending on your schedule for updates and receiving feedback, you can set up meetings with your team to let them know what the users are thinking and their complaints or suggestions.
 Like seeking feedback, your meetings should take place regularly.